 The science of jawbone augmentation in dentistry and all of its intricacies usually becomes a topic of intense interest to older adults.

-Multiple losses of teeth and the increasing incidence of gingivitis and periodontitis is somewhat cumulative and affects older populations rather than younger.
-To learn if you’re a candidate for reconstructive bone grafting, call today to request an appointment with our Troy, MI oral surgeon.
+Multiple losses of teeth and the increasing incidence of gingivitis and periodontitis are somewhat cumulative and affect older populations rather than younger.
+To learn if you’re a candidate for reconstructive bone grafting, call today to request an appointment with our oral surgeon.

 Benefits Of Jawbone Augmentation

 Acan help support a dental implant and restore oral health.
 Unusual conditions can occur at younger ages that might be associated with birth defects (missing incisors – a common disorder), inadequate orthodontic treatments, developmentally malformed upper and lower jaw relationships, the classic cleft palate, … and perhaps the most common … untreated tooth extractions that can create the need for a .

 The Graft Procedure No One Gets

 Theoretically, all of us who have had an extraction here, an extraction there, starting around those ages where adult teeth are being removed (usually for convenience or financial reasons) may be setting the stage for future bone loss issues that we don’t focus on until later years.

 Socket grafts are perhaps one of the simplest bone graft treatments that researchers recommend for common and seemingly simple adult tooth extraction.
 More and more research shows that untreated extractions will initiate bone loss in the immediate extraction site, but can threaten adjacent bone supporting other nearby teeth.

 Reconstructive dentists whose practices are heavily focused on a variety of tooth replacement technologies typically have a variety of hard tissue (bone) augmentation products that can successfully treat individual areas or large expanses of a jawbone arch.